atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 - I'm not sure yet how to port the audio stream that's why it's not listed here.
 - The triggerscript is unused for the other tricks as well, not sure what its purpose is.
 - In `pizabox_details`, the skeleton name has to be the name of the actual file at `rethawed\Packages\rethawed_anims\Compiled`.
 Somehow the filename is different in the THUG script.
-- After everything is converted, copied and added to the scripts: Compiled qb, then Pack + Sync via the SDK
+- After everything is converted, copied and added to the scripts: Compiled qb, then Pack + Sync via the SDK.
+Also Pack + Sync the animations